sparkfun/SparkFun_LoRaSerial/docs/operating_modes.md

 Benefits of Multipoint:

-* Similar to P2P, simple to setup and use.
+* Similar to P2P, simple to set up and use.
 Whatever serial comes in gets broadcast.
 * Supports up to 32 radios.
 Data can be broadcast/shared between multiple receivers.
 This is helpful in setups such as GNSS RTK where a Base receiver broadcasts correction data to multiple Rovers simultaneously.
 * A larger continuous data stream can be transmitted.
 This assumes the user's application layer can handle lost packets graciously.
 * This mode is most friendly to very long distance transmissions where an ACK may not be possible.